UniExeterRSE/improve-r-code/_episodes/00_welcome.md

 ## Welcome

 Welcome to **Improve your R code**.
 The aim of this workshop is to identify small improvements you can make to an existing R script that make it more user friendly to read and run more efficiently.
+One of the barriers to sharing our code, either formally at the stage of publication or internally with collegues, is a feeling that it is not "good" enough or "professional" enough.
+Through this workshop you should be able to reflect on what makes code "good" and specifically what you need to do to make your code "good" enough to share.

 We assume that you are already familar with R and use it in your research.
 We also assume that you have brought with you a script (or scripts) to work on.
-One of the barriers to sharing our code, either formally at the stage of publication or internally with collegues.
 At the end of this workshop you should have script you consider good enough to share.
 While the tools we will use are specific to R, the concepts are transferable to all programming languages.

 ## Introduction to Coding For Reproducible Research